 On the other hand, while neither the IAA nor AA prescribes a time limit within which an award should be rendered, a tribunal should conduct the arbitration without undue delay (Article 14, Model Law).
 A similar provision can be found in the AA (Section 16).
-Notwithstanding, there does not appear to be any Singapore case law defining what would amount to ‘undue delay’.
+Nevertheless, there does not appear to be any Singapore case law defining what would amount to "undue delay".
 In Coal & Oil LLC v GHCL 3 SLR 154, the Singapore High Court found that a 19-month delay in the release of the award did not violate any rule of natural justice.

 There are no restrictions on parties appointing foreign law firms or lawyers who are not qualified in Singapore as their legal representatives in arbitration.

 The tribunal is not bound to apply the Singapore rules of civil procedure.
 The tribunal has the power to order the discovery (disclosure) of documents and interrogatories, and the giving of evidence by affidavit from witnesses (Section 12, IAA; Section 28(2), AA).
 Both the AA and IAA provide that the arbitral tribunal has wide discretion to conduct the arbitration in such manner as it considers appropriate (Article 19(2), Model Law, First Schedule, IAA and Section 23(2), AA).
 The IBA Rules on the Taking of Evidence in International Arbitration are frequently referred to.